-Men’s multivitamin gummies get judged quickly-taste, texture, and whether they feel “premium.”
-But in manufacturing, the real question is less glamorous: can that gummy still meet its label claims and quality specs months later, after heat processing, curing, shipping, and sitting in a bottle that’s opened and closed repeatedly?
+Men's multivitamin gummies get judged quickly—taste, texture, and whether they feel premium.
+But in manufacturing, the real question is blunt: can that gummy still meet its label claims and quality specs months later, after heat processing, curing, shipping, and sitting in a bottle that's opened and closed repeatedly?

 Why a gummy isn't a tablet in disguise

-Gummies are confection systems first.
-That means you’re working with heat, water, acids, and oxygen exposure in ways that naturally push against long-term stability.
+Gummies are confection systems first—heat, water, acids, and oxygen exposure all push against long-term stability.

 - Heat during cooking and depositing can stress sensitive actives.